PloverHub/plover-toc/README.md

 `[plovertoc top_level="1" depth="2"]` would mean generating a TOC that includes only H1, and H2 headings.

 ### Styling ###

+You can target the css class "plover-toc-wrapper" and "plover-toc-items".
+See below the actual HTML structure to guide you.

 ```html
 <div class="plover-toc-wrapper">